From veering triangulations to link spaces and back again: Laminations

 \subsection{Laminations in the circle}

-Following Thurston~\cite[page~187]{thurston_notes}, we define $\calM = \calM(S^1)$ to be the \emph{M\"obius band past infinity}; this is equal to $S^1 \cross S^1$, minus the diagonal and quotiented by the symmetry that interchanges the two factors.
+Following Thurston~\cite[page~187]{Thurston78}, we define $\calM$ to be the \emph{M\"obius band past infinity}: that is, $S^1 \cross S^1$, minus the diagonal, and quotiented by the symmetry that interchanges the two factors.
 A \emph{leaf at infinity} $\lambda = \lambda(a, b)$ is the point of $\calM$ with \emph{endpoints} $a$ and $b$.
-Suppose that $\mu = \lambda(c, d)$ is another leaf.
-We say $\lambda$ and $\mu$ are \emph{asymptotic} if they share an endpoint.